Itee-rajpurohit/job-posting-landing/README.md

 🔍 Job Portal Landing Page

 A modern, fully responsive job portal landing page built with performance and accessibility in mind.
 Optimized for all breakpoints and devices, ensuring a seamless user experience across desktops, tablets, and mobile screens.

+I followed along and built this project based on a tutorial from Web Design Mastery's YouTube channel — a great resource for learning modern web design.

+📸 Screenshots attached below to showcase the design and responsiveness.